Da1koN1nja/image_captioning-pytorch-en-de/README.md

 # image_captioning-pytorch-en-de

-Image captioning model for Final Year project for Stellenbosch University This project does have some elements from the image captioning model at: https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/03-advanced/image_captioning
+Corwynne Leng: Image captioning model for Final Year project for Stellenbosch University.
+This project does have some elements from the image captioning model at: https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/03-advanced/image_captioning
 However, this model uses the Multi30k dataset and can perform image captioning for English and German to reasonable success.
 It also implements its own version of beam search as well as a soft attention layer.
 The following Python modules are needed: PyTorch, pandas, NLTK.
 I most likely missed out on a few modules that should be included.